The seed

 I wrote three lines in my notebook this morning.
-They came out fast — the way things do when you’ve been chewing on something for months without realizing it.
+They came out fast, the way things do when you’ve been chewing on something for months without noticing.

 Don’t chase hype blindly.
 Don’t ignore trends willfully.
 Hold your ground, embrace change, and cherish everything you have and everyone you meet.

 I work in AI infrastructure.
 Every morning I open my laptop to a new “revolution.”
 Vibe coding.
 AI agent frameworks.
-Yet another startup claiming it will change everything.
-Last week’s trending repo is already forgotten.
+Another startup claiming it’ll change everything.
+Last week’s trending repo, already forgotten.

-But at the same time, something fundamental is shifting.
-GPU compute is reshaping the entire computing infrastructure.
+But something fundamental is moving underneath all that noise.
+GPU compute is reshaping the entire computing stack.
 The infrastructure work I do every day didn’t exist three years ago.
-Ignoring these changes is just as dangerous as chasing every hot take.
+Ignoring real change is exactly as dangerous as chasing fake change.

 The question isn’t whether to pay attention.
-It’s what deserves attention — and what’s just noise wearing the costume of signal.
+It’s what deserves it, and what’s just noise dressed up as signal.

 There’s no formula.
 But I’ve found three anchors.